 We intend to apply to have our units listed on Nasdaq under the trading symbol "IPAXU."
 We expect that our units will be listed on Nasdaq on or promptly after the date of this prospectus.
-We anticipate that our Class A common stock and warrants will be listed under the symbols "IPAX" and "IPAXW," respectively, once the Class A common stock and warrants begin separate trading.
+We anticipate that our Class A ordinary shares and warrants will be listed under the symbols "IPAX" and "IPAXW," respectively, once the Class A ordinary shares and warrants begin separate trading.
 We cannot guarantee that our securities will be approved for listing on Nasdaq.